 Are Cancer Patients at Higher Risk of COVID-19?

-What can we do?
+Cancer Patients COVID-19.
 It is incredible, to say the least, everything that is happening worldwide.
 Undoubtedly it is hard to believe that this is even real.
 Sometimes I think we are in a bad dream hoping to wake up soon.
 As a mother, the first thing that comes to mind is my family’s safety.
 Understanding and implementing every precaution possible to protect my children is my top priority.
 Of course, due to my personal journey and now as a wellness blogger and health advocate I can’t help to wonder how much of impact this COVID-19 disease may have on cancer patients.

 We already know that cancer patients are immune-compromised, to begin with.
 Therefore, cancer patients automatically fall in the higher risk category.
 But what about those that are in the treatment and those that are in remission?
 According to a small study conducted in Wuhan, China, “Cancer patients show deteriorating conditions and poor outcomes from the COVID-19 infection,” the study, which was recently published in the Annals of Oncology, states.
 “It is recommended that cancer patients receiving anti-tumor treatments should have vigorous screening for COVID-19 infection and should avoid treatments causing immunosuppression or have their dosages decreased in case of COVID-19 co-infection.”

 Furthermore, researchers found “more than half (53.6%) of the patients involved in the study developed severe events—defined by admission to the intensive care unit (ICU), mechanical ventilation, or death—with 28.6% of the patients dying.
 This is far higher than the general COVID-19-infected population, which has an average clinically critical status rate of 4.7%, and a mortality rate of 2.3%.”